uDALES/u-dales/docs/udales-example-simulations.md

 ## Main simulation set-up options

 Below is a list of common setups and options for urban case studies.
-A complete list of all options available with uDALES can be found in the [Namoptions overview](./udales-namoptions-overview.md) document.
+A complete list of all options available with uDALES can be found in the [Configuration](./udales-namoptions-overview.md) document.

 Table 1: Main setups of urban case studies and reference example simulation(s).